-The condition can be identified through several types of eye exams, including a comprehensive dilated eye exam, an Amsler grid test, a Fluorescein angiography, Indocyanine green angiography, and optical coherence tomography.
+The condition can be identified through several types of eye exams, including a comprehensive dilated eye exam or an Amsler grid test.

-During the diagnosis process, doctors will look for drusen, which are small, yellow deposits under the retina.
+Other tests your doctor may perform include fluorescein angiography, indocyanine green angiography, or an optical coherence tomography.
+During the diagnosis process, doctors will also look for drusen, which are small, yellow deposits under the retina.
 These deposits can indicate AMD.

 Intermediate AMD is characterized by larger drusen or discoloration of the retina.
 Vision loss may occur at this stage, but it’s also common not to experience any symptoms.
 Both early and intermediate AMD can only be detected with an exam.

 Patients with late AMD experience vision loss caused by the damage to the macula.
 Large drusen are present.
 Late AMD can take two forms: dry AMD and wet AMD.

 Dry AMD, also called geographic atrophy, causes the breakdown of light-sensitive cells that bring visual information to the brain.
 Supporting tissue under the macula also breaks down.
 Both issues cause vision loss.

 Wet AMD, also called neovascular AMD, is caused by an abnormal growth of blood vessels underneath the retina.
 This growth can cause macula-damaging bleeding and leakage.
 Unlike dry AMD, wet AMD develops rapidly.

 “Sometimes wet AMD can happen overnight — where all of a sudden you have normal blood vessels and that can change when they start to bleed or leak fluid, then you wake up and can’t see as well,” Dr. Kingsley says.
 “Dry AMD usually progresses slowly over the years.
 However, it always varies among patients.”